FIRE RESISTING DUCTWORK

-Fire-resisting ventilation or extraction steel ductwork is designed using proprietary materials and fixing techniques to contain fire and the products of combustion in a manner that does not allow passage to other parts of the building from the compartment of origin for a stipulated time period.
-Fire-resistant ductwork can also be constructed without a steel lining duct using self-supporting board and casing systems made from calcium silicate and cement based products.
+Fire-resisting ventilation or (smoke) extraction ductwork is designed using proprietary materials and fixing techniques to contain fire and the products of combustion in a manner that does not allow passage to other parts of the building from the compartment of origin for a stipulated time period.

-Areas of application include:-
+Areas of application include:

 • smoke extract systems